I’ve danced off and on for most of my life really.

 In 2010 with encouragement from my friends, I started teaching with the first class being held in October at the Tawa Community Centre.

 Line Dancing has also allowed me to feed my passion for dance in another way – through Choreography – which is a skill I never knew I possessed.
 In 2012 I choreographed my first dance.
-This was an Intermediate Level Line Dance to Christina Perri’s beautiful song “A Thousand Years”.
+This is an Intermediate Level Line Dance to Christina Perri’s beautiful song “A Thousand Years”.

 Why the name Silver Lining?